A/N: This is the March 2015 revision. Hopefully I can finish it this time.

 It tasted like nothing.
-He could hardly feel the liquid in his throat.
+He could hardly feel it run down his throat.

 "I, Sesshoumaru, have no interest in the names of measly humans like you."

-"I see," she answered neutrally.
-He heard her shuffle onto her feet, rustling the fallen leaves.
+"I see," she answered.
+Her feet were heavy, rustling leaves as she rose to stand.
 "Do not move from this spot, it will interfere with your recovery."

-And the steps faded into the moonlit night.
+And the steps faded, leaving behind emptiness.
 He found himself waiting for something.

 "Stop moving, it is no use.
-You are probably hungry, so I brought you food," she spoke.
+You are probably hungry, so I brought you food."